Editorial policy

 Editorial Independence

-HardwareTest.org does not accept paid placements, sponsored rankings, or commercially influenced editorial content.
-If we mention a product, brand, or manufacturer, it is because it helps illustrate a technical concept, explains a common user issue, or is directly relevant to the diagnostic context being discussed.
+HardwareTest.org does not sell editorial rankings or paid placements.
+If we mention a product, brand, or manufacturer, it should help explain a technical concept, a common troubleshooting issue, or a warranty/support path that is directly relevant to the page.

 Testing Standards

-- →We compare results across Chrome, Firefox, Edge, and Safari to identify browser-specific behavior differences.
+- -We compare relevant tools across Chrome, Edge, Firefox, and Safari where possible.

 Sources and References